-I’m speaking to ‘Cakes Stencils‘.
-An artist whose work you would notice immediately when looking at the barrier which separates the town of Bethlehem from the rest of Israel.
-That giant concrete facade spotted with watch towers is covered with graffiti, much of it from Cakes himself.
-The hotel is next to the wall.
+I’m speaking to the artist ‘Cakes Stencils‘.
+A man whose work you would notice immediately.
+Looking at the barrier which separates the town of Bethlehem from the rest of Israel.
+That giant concrete facade spotted with watch towers is covered with graffiti.
+Much of it from Cakes himself.
+The Walled Off Hotel is next to the wall.
 Banksy’s project, it’s a remarkable place.
 Full of art and all around it an industry has grown.
 The hotel fast becoming a beacon for artists to flock towards and Cakes is a regular.

 The Walled Off Hotel